 - Please see the updated symptom checklist.
-This protocol now distinguishes between higherrisk and lower-risk symptoms. - Students and staff must conduct a daily self-check (See Student Symptom Decision Tree) before they come to campus. - Designated screeners: School employees may all function as designated screeners for students and non-employees.
-The principal or school office staff may serve as screeners for faculty and staff if a third-party screener is required. - A temperature check and symptom check will be conducted for all persons entering campus, and staff will complete an additional screening document (Adult Checklist).
-A school may opt to use a Google Form or similar electronic document for employees as approved by the Catholic School Department.
-Unless otherwise so directed by the county health officer, the maximum temperature for someone to be admitted to campus is 100.4 degrees Fahrenheit. - During the day, any person experiencing or showing symptoms will report to the office designated isolation space for screening. - The principal will retain a record of employee temperatures in a locked cabinet for a minimum of 90 days. - If a staff member already at school shows symptoms described above, a supervisor will allow them to go home without penalty for that day. - The Diocese is working with County Health Departments to provide testing for students and employees at regular intervals.
+This protocol now distinguishes between higher-risk and lower-risk symptoms. - Students and staff must conduct a daily self-check (See Student Symptom Decision Tree) before they come to campus. - Designated screeners: School employees may all function as designated screeners for students and non-employees.
+The principal or school office staff may serve as screeners for faculty and staff if a third-party screener is required. - A temperature check and symptom check will be conducted for all persons entering campus, and staff will complete an additional screening document (Adult Checklist) - A school may opt to use a Google Form or similar electronic document for employees as approved by the Catholic School Department.
+Unless otherwise directed by the county health officer, the maximum temperature for someone to be admitted to campus is 100.4 degrees Fahrenheit. - Once attendance is taken, if one sibling is determined to be absent from class due to illness, all siblings must remain at home (or return home) until the sibling who is ill can safely return to school (See Distance Learner Procedures and Expectations) - Students who are absent from school for 3 or more days due to illness, must obtain a doctor's note to return to school. - During the day, any person experiencing or showing symptoms will remain outside of the classroom and report to the office designated isolation space for screening. - The principal will retain a record of employee temperatures in a locked cabinet for a minimum of 90 days. - If a staff member already at school shows symptoms described above, a supervisor will allow them to go home without penalty for that day. - The Diocese is working with County Health Departments to provide testing for faculty and staff at regular intervals.
 Principals have received an HR memorandum to that effect. - The school principal and/or contact tracers shall update the Catholic School Department Executive Assistant every Monday morning regarding confirmed COVID-19 cases amongst staff and students from the previous week.